 Did you know in 2019, over 5 million Americans and Canadians vacated their apartments due to housing issues?
-Keep on reading, to learn ways for reducing your tenant turnover rate.
+Keep on reading, to learn ways for reducing your apartment turnover rate.

 A high tenant turnover rate is something that keeps many property managers up late at night.
 But don’t worry, we know exactly how you can make the most out of your properties!

-Before we get into tips for minimizing your tenant turnover, let’s have a look at the costs attached to it first.
+Before we get into tips for minimizing your tenant turnover, let’s dive deeper into what it means and the costs attached to it.

-High tenant turnover rates are detrimental to your business’ profitability and smooth growth.
+High apartment turnover rates are detrimental to your business’ profitability and smooth growth.

-On average, tenant turnover costs around $1,825 every time a unit goes vacant.
+On average, tenant turnover costs around $1,825 every time an apartment unit goes vacant.

 To prevent yourself from any unwanted surprises, you need to examine all the costs attached to tenant turnover beforehand.
 These range from cleaning or repair costs to costs incurred while showing your rental property.